J2Macwilliams/J2Macwilliams/README.md

 **Ever curious to learn, I'm interested in Python and Django**
 --------------------------------
-I'm excited about future opportunities to develop scalable impactful applications and work on amazing teams.
+*I'm excited about future opportunities to develop scalable impactful applications and work on amazing teams*

 <!--
 **J2Macwilliams/J2Macwilliams** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.